himazawa/himazawa.github.io/about/index.md

 # About Me

-My name is Francesco Giordano and I'm a Product Security Engineer with a background in vulnerability reasearch, malware development and offensive security in general.
+My name is Francesco Giordano, and I’m a Product Security Engineer with a background in vulnerability research, malware development, and offensive security.

+I’m passionate about understanding how systems really work and how to break them.

+Over the years, I’ve worked on projects involving exploit development, and internal security tooling for large-scale environments.

-I also like to develop my own frameworks and tools, you can find my work and contributions on [my GitHub](https://github.com/himazawa).
+I’m also a developer at heart.
+I enjoy creating my own frameworks, automation tools, and research utilities to make security work faster and scaling better.
+You can find some of my projects and open-source contributions on [my GitHub](https://github.com/himazawa).

-I used to run [another blog](https://bsod.dev), you can read more about that [here](/posts/long-time-no-see).
+Before this blog, I used to run another blog at [bsod.dev](https://bsod.dev) but all the content is (slowly) getting moved here, you can read more about that [here](/posts/long-time-no-see/).

+Outside of work, I like experimenting with web applications, embedded devices, and novel attack surfaces.

-If you want to reach out feel free to send an email to: francesco@[this.website]
+If you’d like to connect, collaborate or discuss security research, feel free to reach out.
+I’m always open to chatting about offensive security or interesting technical challenges.
+You can contact me at francesco[at]this.domain